allardbrand/MxGulp/README.md

 ## How to install:

-1) Make sure you have installed Node.js LTS (https://nodejs.org/en/, select the LTS version) and Python 2.7 (https://www.python.org/download/releases/2.7/)
+1) Make sure you have installed Node.js LTS (https://nodejs.org/en/, select the LTS version)
 2) Download MxGulp (https://github.com/allardbrand/MxGulp/archive/master.zip)
 3) Unzip the MxGulp folder to your Mendix projects folder, for example C:\Mendix Projects\MxGulp
 4) Open your command prompt and navigate to the MxGulp folder
-5) Run ```npm install --global gulp-cli``` (installs Gulp globally, see https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)
+5) Run ```npm install --global gulp-cli``` (installs Gulp globally, see https://github.com/gulpjs/gulp/blob/master/docs/getting-started/1-quick-start.md)
 6) Run ```npm install``` (installs all other dependencies)

 ## How to run: